-Three areas of activity fall under the umbrella of the Haring Center.
-Scholars in the Applied Research Unit pose questions and engage in research on a wide range of topics related to early learning, specialized instruction and family support with a focus on identifying effective practices that can be readily applied in homes, classrooms, and communities around the country and the world.
-The Professional Development Unit offers training and consulting to individuals, school districts and other organizations, bringing the most current practices to professionals and programs across the state and beyond.
-The Applied Research and Professional Development units, in turn, engage with the school that forms the heart of the Haring Center: the Experimental Education Unit, or EEU.
-At the EEU, scholars, education and services professionals and university students work with the school's 250 children, who range in age from birth through kindergarten.
-Under the Haring Center's inclusive model, children with and without disabilities learn side by side.
+Three distinct tasks fall under the umbrella of the Haring Center: (1) Scholars in the Applied Research Unit pose questions and engage in research on a wide range of topics related to early learning, specialized instruction, and family support with a focus on identifying effective practices that can be readily applied in homes, classrooms, and communities around the country and the world.
+(2) The Professional Development Unit offers training and consulting to individuals, school districts and other organizations, bringing the most current practices to professionals and programs across the state and beyond.
+(3) The Applied Research and Professional Development units, in turn, engage with the school that forms the heart of the Haring Center: the Experimental Education Unit, or EEU.
+At the EEU, scholars, education and services professionals, and university students work with the school's 250 children, who range in age from birth through kindergarten.
+Under the Haring Center's inclusive model, children with and without disabilities learn side-by-side.